brandnetworks/base-flask-api/README.md

 $ make test
 ```

+Note: In order to successfully run the `make install` command, you must have PostgreSQL installed on your local machine.
+On Macs this can be done with the Homebrew command `brew install postgresql`

 To get it running, there are two options:

 The first runs Postgres in a Docker container and the API locally in debug mode.